By: Ken Chase.

 The most obvious role of today’s banks is seen in the way in which they facilitate day-to-day transactions throughout the economy.
 Obviously, modern banks no longer carry massive amounts of physical currency, since most of the money in any bank consists of electronic records maintained on computer systems, but banks are still basically “where the money is” – as famed bank robber Willie Sutton once noted when he was asked why he robbed banks.
 Though most transactions are now conducted electronically, banks remain the backbone of that payment system.

-In fact, the presence of banks in a developed economy are vital for ensuring that business and commerce function as seamlessly as possible.
+In fact, the presence of banks in a developed economy is vital for ensuring that business and commerce function as seamlessly as possible.
 The availability of checking and savings accounts – and customers’ easy access to those services – enables companies to pay vendors and employees without the need to maintain huge supplies of physical cash.
 It makes it easier for workers to receive their pay and simplifies commerce by providing consumers with easy options for purchasing goods and services.

-In addition, banks provide the critical lending businesses and consumers need to operate businesses, purchase large-ticket items, and finance homes, cars, and other important assets.
+In addition, provides the critical lending businesses and consumers need to operate businesses, purchase large-ticket items, and finance homes, cars, and other important assets.
 Without banks and other lending institutions, companies and individuals would need to either save their money in physical form until they could afford those purchases or find private moneylenders or investors willing to provide them with the funding they need.

 Perhaps most important of all is the role that the banking industry plays in ensuring that the economy runs as efficiently as possible.
 As banks receive deposits and make loans, they help to provide a stable and efficient way for capital to be funneled between savers and borrowers.
 That process helps to remove much of the friction that might otherwise impede economic activity and growth.